zoyazz/zoyazz/README.md

 - 👋 Hi, I’m @zoyazz
 - 👀 I’m interested in infrential and descriptive statistics and machine learning
 - 🌱 I'm a UofT alumni with a major in mathematics and applied statistics and minor in GIS
+- I have experience programming in R, python, SAS and java

 <!---
 zoyazz/zoyazz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.